kevinolega/callcentertrainingtips/6wel/lessons/first-assessment.md

 ---
 Chances are, this might be the main reason you paid for our lessons.

-Our main goal, is to get you comfortable talking during your interviews.
+Our main goal is to get you comfortable talking during your interviews.

 In this assessment, I want you to answer interview questions.